wavemaker/docs/website/blog/2025-01-22-whats-new-in-wavemaker11.10.md

 ---
 ---

-WaveMaker Studio 11.10 brings a range of powerful new features, design capabilities, stack upgrades, and enhancements to improve your app development experience.
+WaveMaker Studio 11.10, scheduled to release on 27th January, brings a range of powerful new features, design capabilities, stack upgrades, and enhancements to improve your app development experience.
 With this release, we’re introducing groundbreaking capabilities like Exporting Prefab as Web Component for building framework agnostic components, and a Project Migration Report, while also upgrading our technology stack to ensure your applications remain modern, secure, and future-proof.

 This release also focuses on future-proofing your applications with upgrades to Angular 18 for Web Applications and Expo 52 for hybrid mobile applications, ensuring they remain secure, performant, and aligned with the latest industry standards.